 This week two holidays will be celebrated in Hong Kong.
 On October 1st is National Day.
 It marks the founding of the People’s Republic of China on October 1st, 1949 and is celebrated throughout Mainland China, Hong Kong and Macau.
 The fireworks have been cancelled this year due to safety issues and for fear of the mood escalating in HK.

 So back to autumn and Caramel Apple Pie Cookies, these really need to get on your to do baking list.
-I made Wishes and Dishes Easy Stovetop Apple Butter to stuff inside my cookies and it is super delicious.
-I made just a couple of changes as living in Hong Kong we cannot find apple cider so used apple juice.
+Wishes and Dishes Easy Stovetop Apple Butter is delicious to stuff inside these cookies .
+We made just a couple of changes as living in Hong Kong we cannot find apple cider so used apple juice.
 I peeled my apples first and then let the pot simmer but left mine to be more of a compote.
-I left little apple chunks in the stove top apple butter and that is nice for these cookies.
+These little apple chunks in the stove top apple butter is really nice in these cookies.

-I made The Comfort of Cookings Easy Salted Caramel Sauce and ohh my that is delicious and perfect for those cookies or on top of ice-cream or maybe just in spoonfuls right out of the jar...
+The Comfort of Cookings Easy Salted Caramel Sauce is everything you dreamed of and more.
+What do you think?
+Aren’t these perfect for these cookies?
+Maybe on top of ice-cream or maybe just in spoonfuls right out of the jar…

-I used Martha Stewart's Basic Sugar Cookie recipe as I wanted the cookie tart dough to be more buttery.
+IMartha Stewart’s Basic Sugar Cookie recipe made the cookie tart more buttery.
 Indeed it is buttery and it is also very finicky to roll out.
 I must warn you that I needed to put the cookie dough in between 2 sheets of plastic wrap just so that it would be able to roll out without sticking to my rolling-pin.
-Maybe the humidity is just super high in HK as well...
-However, it was the perfect tasting and texture dough for this Caramel Apple Pie Cookie.
+Maybe the humidity is just super high in HK as well… However, it was the perfect tasting and texture dough for this Caramel Apple Pie Cookie.